canonical/jimm/openfga/README.md

 # openfga

 ## Introduction
-The OpenFGA package holds our authorisation model and a go embed.
-It also holds tests to ensure the authorisation model is working correctly.
+The OpenFGA package holds our authorisation model and a go embed to pass the auth model into tests.
+It also holds
+tests to ensure the authorisation model is working correctly.

 ## Requirements